Posted on 3 Comments

 This Marsala-glazed ham is one of the easiest main dishes that you can make.
 Since it’s pre cooked, all you really need to do is heat, glaze and serve, making it a very foolproof recipe for cooks of all skill levels.

-And, it pairs so well with your favorite side dishes like mashed or roasted potatoes, roasted vegetables and sautéed greens and desserts like this creamy Sicilian Ricotta Cheesecake.
+And, it pairs so well with your favorite side dishes like mac and cheese, mashed or roasted potatoes, roasted vegetables and sautéed greens and desserts like this creamy Sicilian Ricotta Cheesecake.

 What is a Spiral Ham?